Divine0719/Divine0719.github.io/_pages/about.md

   - /about.html
 ---

-I’m currently a Ph.D. student in Computer Science advised by [Prof. Jianbin Jiao](https://people.ucas.edu.cn/~jiaojianbin), at [Pattern Recognition and Intelligent System Development Laboratory](http://lamp.ucas.ac.cn/), [School of Emergency Management Science and Engineering, University of Chinese Academy of Sciences](https://emse.ucas.edu.cn/index.php/zh).
-My research interests include Reinforcement Learning, Multi-agent Learning, and Large Language Model (LLM) Agents.
+I'm a postdoctoral fellow and assistant researcher at the School of Computer Science and Technology at Beijing Institute of Technology.
+I also serve as the director of the research department and a specially-appointed associate researcher at the Southeast Institute of Information Technology at Beijing Institute of Technology.
+My research interests include Multimodal Cognition and Computer Vision, and Large Language Model (LLM) Agents.
 I am looking for cooperation opportunities.
 If you are interested with my experience or research, please feel free to contact me via Email.

 <!-- News -->